-- 4.33 Acquirers must offer merchant service charges (MSCs) which are broken down for the various different categories (that is, prepaid cards, debit cards, credit cards and commercial cards13) and different brands (such as our example of PayCard and CardPay) of payment cards with different interchange fee levels.
+- 4.33 Acquirers must offer merchant service charges (MSCs) which are broken down for the various different categories (that is, prepaid cards, debit cards, credit cards and commercial cards) and different brands (such as our example of PayCard and CardPay) of payment cards with different interchange fee levels.
 However, if two or more of the brands or categories within a brand have the same interchange fee or if they have no interchange fee a single MSC may be identified for these cards as long as it is clear which brands and categories attract the same MSC.
 There is no requirement that the acquirer offers individually specified MSCs at different monetary values.
 The acquirer would satisfy the Article 9(1) requirement by offering individually specified MSCs even if they were priced identically. - 4.34 Article 2(12) of the IFR defines an MSC as 'a fee paid by the payee to the acquirer in relation to card-based payment transactions'.
-We consider that, under this definition, one-off or periodic fees are not part of the MSC.14 The MSC relates to the fees and charges that are payable on each transaction.
+We consider that, under this definition, one-off or periodic fees are not part of the MSC.
+The MSC relates to the fees and charges that are payable on each transaction.
 These may be fixed for every transaction or related to the value of each individual transaction. - 4.35 The Article 9(1) requirement applies from 9 June 2016.
-It applies to: - the MSCs offered to new customers on or after that date - changes to MSCs for existing customers on or after that date, including for rolling contracts - contract renewals with existing customers on or after that date (even where there is no change in MSCs) - 4.36 Before an acquirer can offer and charge blended MSCs to an individual merchant, it must receive a written request to do so from the merchant.
+It applies to: - the MSCs offered to new customers on or after that date - changes to MSCs for existing customers on or after that date, including for rolling contracts - contract renewals with existing customers on or after that date (even where there is no change in MSCs)

-^{13.} See Interchange Fee Regulation, Article 10(5).
+14. See Interchange Fee Regulation, Article 10(5).

-^{14.} For the avoidance of doubt, acquirers must still comply with the requirements of the Payment Services Regulations 20092017, including in respect of all fees and charges paid by merchants to the acquirer, whether or not they are part of the MSC.
+15. For the avoidance of doubt, acquirers must still comply with the requirements of the Payment Services Regulations 2017, including in respect of all fees and charges paid by merchants to the acquirer, whether or not they are part of the MSC.

-- 4.37 For example, if the merchant requests complete blending in writing, the acquirer is permitted to charge one single blended MSC covering all brands and categories of payment cards, irrespective of the underlying differences in interchange fee levels.
+- 4.36 Before an acquirer can offer and charge blended MSCs to an individual merchant, it must receive a written request to do so from the merchant. - 4.37 For example, if the merchant requests complete blending in writing, the acquirer is permitted to charge one single blended MSC covering all brands and categories of payment cards, irrespective of the underlying differences in interchange fee levels.
 Alternatively, the merchant might make a written request for partial blending (for example, grouping all credit cards of any brand, or all categories of PayCard card), in which case the acquirer is permitted to charge the specified partially blended MSCs.
 If the merchant does not make a written request, the MSCs must be fully unblended as described above. - 4.38 An oral request by a merchant for blending is not sufficient: the request must be in writing.
 The IFR does not stipulate the form written requests must take.
 We consider that electronic forms of written communication are sufficient.
 Acquirers should consider the medium used, including whether it is recordable and storable, since they may be required to provide evidence that a written request was received from any merchant which is charged a blended rate.